We offer a range of clinics and services. Find out more here.

 Diabetes and insulin initiation clinic

 Our general diabetic clinic is run by our nurses with specialist training in diabetes.
 This involves an initial blood test taken by our HCA, with a follow-up appointment with one of our nurses two weeks later.
-The blood test results will then be available, enabling the appropriate treatment to be discussed and implemented.
-The Insulin Initiation Clinic is a joint doctor and nurse clinic and is by appointment only.
-You will also be invited to a diabetic eye screening appointment at the hospital.
-Find out more here.
+At this appointment, the nurse will look at your blood test results and discuss appropriate treatment with you.
+If you require insulin, you will be invited to an Insulin Initiation Clinic with a GP and nurse.

 NHS Health check

 As we get older, we have a higher risk of developing conditions like high blood pressure, heart disease or type 2 diabetes.
 Your free NHS Health Check can spot early signs and help prevent these happening to you.
-If you are aged 40-74 and you have not had an NHS Health Check in the last 5 years, book an appointment to see our Practice Nurse who can do the check for you.
-For more information visit www.nhs.uk/conditions/nhs-health-check.
+If you are aged 40-74 and you have not had an NHS Health Check in the last 5 years, book an appointment to see our Health Care Assistant who can do the check for you.
+Find out more about NHS Health Checks on nhs.uk.

 Patients over the age of 75 who have not been seen by a member of the Primary Health Care team within the last three years will be offered an appointment with the practice nurse.

 A full family planning and contraception service is available, please ask at reception for an appointment.
 Dr Rivett provides coil (IUCD) fittings.
 We are not able to fit Contraceptive implants but these can be arranged by the Sexual Health Clinic at Station Plaza, Hastings.
-If you require Emergency Contraception we will see you same day, please inform the receptionist that you need to be seen urgently.
-NHS.uk and Sexwise have lots of useful information on contraception, pregnancy & STIs.
+If you require Emergency Contraception we will see you the same day, please inform the receptionist that you need to be seen urgently.
+Find out more about contraception on nhs.uk or visit Sexwise – a website about contraception, pregnancy, STIs and more.

 Cervical Screening or Smears

-NHS.uk have useful information about the menopause.
 It’s worth talking to a GP if you have menopausal symptoms that are troubling you or if you’re experiencing symptoms of the menopause before 45 years of age.
+Find out more about the menopause on nhs.uk.

 Be breast aware

-NHS bowel cancer screening is offered to people aged 60 or over, as this is when you’re more likely to get bowel cancer:
+NHS bowel screening bowel cancer screening is offered to people aged 60 or over, as this is when you’re more likely to get bowel cancer.
+Screening depends upon your age:

 It’s important to know your body and to tell your GP if you notice a change which isn’t normal for you.
 Anyone can develop cancer, but it’s more common as we get older – most cases are in people aged 50 or over.
 Don’t put something new or different about your body down to getting older or another health condition you might have.
 If you notice any unusual changes or anything that doesn’t go away, see your GP.
-NHS.uk and Cancer Research UK provide useful information on key signs and symptoms.
+Find out more about cancer at nhs.uk and visit Cancer Research UK’s website for key signs and other useful information.

 One You provide support to stop smoking at Battle Health Centre.
-Visit their website oneyoueastsussex.org.uk to find our more and book an appointment.
+Visit their website to find out more and book an appointment for support to stop smoking.

-Our Practice Nurses give Baby and pre-school immunisations.
+Our Practice Nurses give baby and pre-school immunisations.
 You will be sent a letter when your child’s immunisations are due.
-The nurse will explain the immunisation process to you, and answer any questions you have.
-Further information regarding the immunisations can be found on the NHS website.
+The nurse will explain the immunisation process to you and answer any questions you have.
+Find further information on immunisations at nhs.uk.

 School age immunisations are given by the school nursing team at school.
-You can contact the school nursing team directly via their website here.
+You can contact the School Nursing Team via their website or find out more about school age immunisations at nhs.uk.

 Flu vaccination is available every year on the NHS to help protect adults and children at risk of flu and its complications.
-Our flu clinics normally take place in the autumn.
+Our flu clinics take place in the autumn.
 Contact our Reception Team to book your place on 01580 880790.
 Unsure if you are eligible?
-Visit the NHS Website to find out more or contact our reception team.
+Find out if you are eligible for a flu vaccine on nhs.uk or contact our reception team.

 If you are planning to travel outside the UK, you may need to be vaccinated against some of the serious diseases found in other parts of the world.
 We can provide your travel vaccinations; or you may prefer to visit a private travel clinic or pharmacy who may be able to offer greater flexibility with appointments.
-Visit our Travel page.
+Visit the Travel page on our website.

 Occupational health vaccinations

-We do not provide an occupational health vaccination service.
+We do not provide an occupational health service for work vaccines.
 This is because it does not form part of our NHS contract and we do not have the relevant training, guidance or indemnity to be able to do it.
 Under Health and Safety legislation, employers are responsible for making arrangements with a suitably qualified occupational health medical service to provide a risk assessment and arrange protection for employees, including, where necessary, immunisation against hepatitis B.

 The same applies for health care students.
 Medical schools are responsible for providing a full occupational health service to their students and applicants, including hepatitis B.